Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

-For attractive interactions, the pairing and/or charge density-wave (CDW) orders can be formed in the ground states of the RSFHM model.
-The properties of the pairs and density-waves can be probed by the correlation functions
+For attractive interactions, quasi-long-range order (QLRO) of the pairing and/or CDW can be formed in the ground states of the RSFHM model.
+The properties of the pairs and density waves can be probed by the correlation functions

-Here $\bar{n}$ is the average density.
+Here $\bar{n}$ is the average density and is subtracted in order to remove the trivial lattice ordering.
 Note that both functions are invariant under the rotation of the Hamiltonian and can therefore be calculated in either frame, using the relevant creation and annihilation operators.
-The pair correlation function $P(j,k)$ quantifies the superfluidity of the fermionic pairs.
-In superfluid regimes the decay of correlations at a long distance is expected to follow a power law in a one-dimensional system displaying quasi-long-range order.
-The density-density fluctuations $C(j,k)$ quantify the degree of CDW order in the system and will similarly display quasi-long range order in regimes with CDW order.
+The numerical calculations in this manuscript are performed in the original frame of the Hamiltonian given in Eq.~\eqref{eq:BasicHubbardHamiltonian}.
+In accordance with general convention for one-dimensional systems (see, e.g., \cite{Rigol2005,Ueda2008}), we refer to the presence of the off-diagonal QLRO, signified by a power-law decay of $P(|j-k|)$, as a SF (quasi-)order throughout the manuscript.
+The density-density correlations $C(j,k)$ can similarly display off-diagonal QLRO corresponding to a CDW (quasi-)order.
 The model under consideration can also display true long-range CDW order depending on the parameters.

 A simple way to gauge the degree of pairing is the average number of pairs $n_{\text{pair}}=2 N_{\text{pair}}/N$ where $N$ is the number of particles and

 while polarization along the $\theta$ direction